 A new web page with a product selector was launched, which simplified the process of finding the right products for each customer.
 In addition, a new product catalogue was printed and distributed.

 Won Johan Sverdrup contract

-Oglaend System entered into a framework agreement with Statoil to supply support systems, cable ladders and cable trays to four offshore platforms at the Johan Sverdrup field.
-This contract secures jobs and factory production for several years ahead.
+Oglaend System entered into a framework agreement with Statoil to supply support systems, cable ladders and cable trays to four offshore platforms in the Johan Sverdrup field.
+This contract secured jobs and factory production for several years ahead.

 Awarded “Globetrotter of the Year

 At the Rystad Energy event, “Gullkronen”, Oglaend System was awarded the prize of “Globetrotter of the Year”.
 The jury explained that “Oglaend System won because they deny the Norwegian perception of gravity as they sell low technology products to low-cost countries, and they are doing well with a 45% growth in 2014.